 The jury is still out on the long-term safety and effectiveness of diets that are low in carbohydrates for the general population, although some nephrologists link a growing incidence of kidney stones to high-protein diets.
 (Low-carbohydrate diets tend to be high in protein.)
 Most diabetes experts, however, agree that a low-carbohydrate, high-protein diet is not worth the risk for people with diabetes because they have a high risk of developing kidney disease, and a high protein intake can be stressful on the kidneys in those with kidney disease.

-Diabetes is the leading cause of kidney failure in the United States, accounting for approximately 43% of all Americans who start treatment for kidney failure each year.
-Between 10% and 21% of all people with diabetes will get some type of kidney disease.
+Diabetes is the leading cause of kidney failure in the United States, accounting for approximately 43 percent of all Americans who start treatment for kidney failure each year.
+According to Joslin Diabetes Center, as much as 40 percent of people with Type 1 diabets and 20 percent to 30 percent of people with Type 2 diabetes have some form of kidney disease.
 You may find it easier to control your blood glucose if you severely restrict your carbohydrate intake, but keep in mind that even in people without kidney disease, no one knows the effects of a high-protein diet on the kidneys over the long term.
 If you’re considering a low-carbohydrate, high-protein diet for weight loss or blood glucose control, check with your doctor or diabetes educator first.

 During exercise, both fat and glucose are burned for fuel by the muscles.
 If your glucose stores are low, fat will be your body’s primary fuel.
 If you exercise and burn lots of fat without glucose, you will make ketones.
 People who are very lean and efficient at burning fat, people who are losing weight, and people who do lots of endurance exercise (like training for a marathon) use up their stores of glucose rather quickly, and when they do, they frequently develop ketones in the blood.
 The type of ketone they develop is acetone, and it’s not unusual for their breath to smell fruity or like alcohol as the acetone leaves the body through their breath.